lixinwei123/leftover/README.md

 # leftover
-this apps you to create a list of things you need to shop for for groceries!
+this apps you to create a list and allow members to edit your grocery list!
-Kevin, Tri and Sahithi CS275
+Kevin, Tri and Sahithi